 The Subsidized Guardianship Program serves North Dakota children who are in foster care, but who need a permanency alternative.
-Payments are made to an established legal guardian to care for the eligible child.

 For LIHEAP purposes, the foster child will NOT be counted as a member of the household nor will his/her income be included in the household's resources.